The Problem with Working from Home — and Why the Mountains Fix It

 Workspaces are set up with the reality of remote work in mind — not just a table with a view, but ergonomic seating, adequate desk space, and dedicated quiet hours during the working day so that your focus is protected.
 This is what separates a work-friendly stay from a property that simply has WiFi.

-The Cost Equation: What ₹25,000 Gets You in Jibhi vs. Bangalore
+The Cost Equation: What ₹25,000 Gets You Here vs. Bangalore

-Here is a comparison that tends to shift perspectives.
 In Bangalore or Mumbai, ₹25,000 a month covers a modest room in a shared apartment, no meals, no dedicated workspace, and a commute.
 In Jibhi, the same budget — or often less — covers a premium mountain property, meals, high-speed internet, and access to one of the most restorative natural environments in northern India.

 Long-stay pricing at Bungstays properties is structured specifically for professionals staying a week or more.
 The longer you stay, the better the per-night rate — and the more deeply you settle into the rhythm of working from the hills.
 Many guests who come for a week extend to two, and many who come for two end up planning their return before they've left.